 This is an assessment of the vehicles ability to provide adequate support to any support legs, where applicable.
+Where optional storage compartments are available, they will be included in the CRS installation assessment.

-- a) The vehicle provides sufficient space to allow stable placement of any support legs. - b) The support leg must be installed in the intended positions, for example fully locked out. - c) The area upon which a support rests must also be capable of providing adequate restraint during an impact as described in ECE-TRANS-WP29-2012-53e and Regulation No 14.
+- a) The vehicle provides sufficient space to allow stable placement of any support legs. - b) The support leg must be installed in the intended positions, for example fully locked out. - c) The area upon which a support rests must also be capable of providing adequate restraint during an impact as described in Regulation R145 with any storage cover closed.